rachit-j/kasm-multi-server/developers-guide.md

               ansible_ssh_private_key_file: ~/.ssh/id_rsa
 ```

-Included in inventory is a commeted section laying out a second zone.
-The names zone1 and zone2 were chosen arbitraily and can be modified to suite your needs, but all items need to follow that naming pattern IE:
+Included in the inventory is a commented section laying out a second zone.
+The names zone1 and zone2 were chosen arbitrarily and can be modified to suit your needs, but all items need to follow that naming pattern IE:

 ```
     # Second zone